marinecoin/marinecore/README.md

 		./marinecoind &

 If we check to see our account addresses, we will notice this time their first letter now starts with the letter J or K instead of m or n on the real MTC network.

+We can either get free Sandbox MTC from the Marinecoin website's testnet faucet or by mining them with our CPU with a single command.

+		./marinecoind setgenerate true 16

+After this command your computer will start mining some Sandbox coins, leave it on for a few hours and check your balance.
+You can also mine the real MTC network this way.